-After director Director Ayer’s disappointing Suicide Squad in 2016, a movie which comprises one decent act and two dreadful ones, you could be forgiven for thinking that The Suicide Squad were dead and buried but intellectual property never really stays dead for long in Tinsel Town.
-You see after his run of success with Guardians of The Galaxy director James Gunn was swiftly dropped from all things Marvel after some embarrassing tweets surfaced on the Internet.
+After director Ayer’s disappointing Suicide Squad in 2016 (a movie which comprises one decent act and two dreadful ones) you could be forgiven for thinking that The Suicide Squad were dead and buried.
+However, intellectual property never really stays dead for long in Tinsel Town.
+You see, after his run of success with Guardians of The Galaxy, director James Gunn was swiftly dropped from all things Marvel after some embarrassing tweets surfaced on the Internet.
 Promptly out of work and out of love, DC comics instead picked up the phone to him and offered Gunn the sequel to David Ayer’s flawed first film.
 The result is “The” Suicide Squad which simultaneously picks and abandons where David Ayer left off.

-Plot-wise Viola Davis is back as Amanda Waller (whose appetite for disposing of agents is seconded only by Judi Dench’s tenure in the Bond franchise) who this time sends the suicide squad to the island nation of Corto Maltese.
+Plot-wise Viola Davis is back as Amanda Waller, whose appetite for disposing of agents is seconded only by Judi Dench’s tenure in the Bond franchise.
+This time, she sends the suicide squad to the island nation of Corto Maltese.
 Promised lighter sentences, the team must destroy a Nazi-era laboratory Jötunheim, which holds a secretive experiment known as “Project Starfish”.
 All good, so far?
 Great, because to go any deeper than that immediately takes us into some delicious spoiler territory.
 Let me just say that within the first ten minutes, you’ll know that it’s not just Viola Davis who isn’t taking any prisoners.

 ...
 DC has a movie with both cult pedigree and vindicating their philosophy of letting directors do what the hell they want.